 Active Directory isn’t a relational database and this is one place where one would wish that it acted like one.
 We would like to query the “member” attribute and join these results with the user objects.
 This would get us more user attributes for display.
 What are our options for doing this?

-Solutions: Complete, but Poor Performance
+Complete Solution, but Poor Performance

 Two solutions are of the more brute force type which give complete solutions but poor performance.